neuroarcane/neuroarcane/README.md

 ### We train AI to see the internet going dark, before it does.

 NeuroArcane is an AI lab, currently in semi-stealth.
-We build and train models that forecast internet disruptions — throttling and full shutdowns — before they take place.
+We build and train models that forecast internet disruptions, throttling and full shutdowns, before they take place.

 Our premise is simple: disruption is rarely sudden and rarely random.
 It shows up first as measurable shifts in how networks behave, and we train models to read those signals early.